renegens/Android-Studio-Helpers/README.md

 ![Create MVP Boilerplate](static/createboilerplate.png "Create MVP Boilerplate")

-It will generate an `App` class that you should use as your Application, an `AppModule` and a `AppComponent` for injection.
+It will generate an `App` class that you should use as your Application, an `ApplicationModule` and a `ApplicationComponent` for injection.

 > Be sure to use the generated `App` as your Application into your manifest!